 All-in-One WP Migration doubles as both a backup and migration plugin.
 You can use it to create full backups of your website, upload them to a different web host or WordPress site, and restore them.

 If you have this plugin set up on two WordPress websites, you can create a copy of one and use the provided tools to restore it on the second.
 All-in-One WP Migration also includes an installer that you can use to set up WordPress from scratch and restore a copy of your site in one fell swoop.
+Furthermore, it works well as a multisite plugin for those who are managing networks of WordPress websites and are looking for a reputable tool to use for backups.

 One of the things that set this plugin apart is that it can bypass WordPress uploading limitations.
 It can also upload backups in ‘pieces’ if you can’t move them to your server manually.